Seven Overlooked Reasons For Dry Skin - And What To Do About It

 If you need to be in the sun, use an excellent summer sunscreen with strong UV protection and apply it regularly to your face and other exposed skin.

 Too much exposure to ultraviolet rays causes dark patches, wrinkles, and roughness.
-This photoaging hinders the growth of healthy cells, causes inflammation, and stimulates enzymes that destroy the extracellular space of the skin.
+This photoaging hinders the growth of healthy cells, causes inflammation, and stimulates enzymes that destroy the skin's extracellular space.

 The damage is cumulative over time and so must be treated with moisturizers and anti-aging coolants to ensure your skin recovers as much as possible.

-Failure to catch the effects in time can result in long-term damage to the skin, dryness and a severe risk of skin cancer.
+Failure to catch the effects in time can result in long-term damage to the skin, dryness, and severe skin cancer risk.

 Extra Steps To Alleviate And Treat Dry Skin